-Olympus E-M10 versus Panasonic LX100
+Olympus E-M10 vs Panasonic LX100

-The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in January 2014 and September 2014.
+The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in January 2014 and September 2014.
 The E-M10 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 12.7 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 12.7 MP.

 Body comparison: Olympus E-M10 vs Panasonic LX100